serverless/blog/posts/2017-09-14-serverless-v1.22.0.md

 Let's assume we want to install a `Webpack` plugin for our Serverless service.

-We can run `serverless plugin seach --query webpack` to search for all the available Serverless plugins which add Webpack support to the Serverless Framework:
+We can run `serverless plugin search --query webpack` to search for all the available Serverless plugins which add Webpack support to the Serverless Framework:

 ```bash
 root@64d555c6e40a:/app# serverless plugin search --query webpack